 Study the Building Blocks of Life with a Degree in Chemistry

 Have you ever considered becoming a chemist?
-Being a chemist gives you the opportunity to work in a variety of fields and environments.
-You may work for the government, in a laboratory, in agriculture, forensics, or even cosmetics.
+This career field can give you the opportunity to work in a variety of fields and environments.
+You could potentially work for the government, in a laboratory, in agriculture, forensics, or even cosmetics.
 Maybe you’ll become a physician, pharmacist, or toxicologist.
 With our Bachelor of Science in Chemistry, our desire is that you are job-ready and prepared as you enter the workforce.

 So what are you waiting for?
-There are problems in the field of chemistry that can be solved by someone like you, who is excited and passionate.
-With our degree, you’ll combine that passion with knowledge and training to allow you to start making an impact in whatever field you choose.
+There are problems in the field of chemistry that can be solved by someone like you – someone who is excited and passionate.
+With our degree, you can combine that passion with knowledge and training to help you start making an impact in whatever field you choose.

 Why Choose Liberty’s Bachelor of Science in Chemistry?

-Our desire is to provide you with a degree that is flexible, challenging, and exciting with the resources you need to be successful.
-Our chemistry degree combines an exemplary curriculum with top resources and hands-on experience to prepare you for your future in a chemistry-related career.
+Our desire is to provide you with a degree that is flexible, challenging, and exciting as well as provide the resources you need to be successful.
+Our chemistry degree combines an exemplary curriculum with top resources and hands-on experience to help prepare you for your future in a chemistry-related career.

 One of our most exciting and valuable resources is our professors.
-These men and women are professionals in their field.
-They have years of experience in chemistry, biology, and the medical field.
-Plus, each of them has doctoral-level degrees in related fields.
+These men and women are professionals in their field who have years of experience in chemistry, biology, and the medical field.
+Additionally, each of them has advanced degrees in related fields.
 They are here to support, mentor, train, and guide you while you’re studying with us.

 Another great resource available to you is the hands-on experience you’ll receive.
-Nearly all of our chemistry courses have associated labs.
+Nearly all our chemistry courses have associated labs.
 That means the information you’re learning in the classroom will also be practiced in a lab.
-You can be fully prepared to go on to graduate school or start laboratory work upon graduation.
+You can be better prepared to go on to graduate school or start laboratory work upon graduation with experience like this.

 What Will You Learn in Our Chemistry Degree?

-At Liberty, we believe in providing you with the best degree program that will prepare you for your future.
-That’s why we’ve included course and lab work in our chemistry degree that will equip you for your career or to apply to graduate school.
+At Liberty, we believe in providing you with the best degree program that can help prepare you for your future.
+That’s why we’ve included course and lab work in our chemistry degree that can help equip you for your career or to apply to graduate school.

-Throughout this degree, you’ll receive an in-depth understanding of chemistry concepts by taking courses like:
+Throughout this degree, you can receive an in-depth understanding of chemistry concepts by taking courses like: